 There are numerous ways in which Moodle can be capably used.
 These include

-induction training, continuing professional development, the delivery of online courses, workplace assessment and staff compliance.
-Being open source software, there is a large amount of community support toward the development of third-party plugins to extend Moodle’s core functionality.
+workplace assessment, continuing professional development, staff compliance, induction training and the delivery of online courses.
+Being open source software, there is a great deal of community support toward the development of third-party plugins to extend Moodle’s core functionality.

 Moodle is free without licensing costs, however, it does take a degree of technical expertise to install, configure and secure the software on a web server.
 Once deployed, it can be easily managed by a qualified system administrator.

-Moodle’s key administrative functions include the ability to control authentication, manage accounts, assign roles and permissions, perform bulk user actions, change site appearance, automate course backups and generate various reports.
+Moodle’s key administrative functions include the ability to control authentication, manage accounts, assign roles and permissions, change site appearance, perform bulk user actions, automate course backups and generate various reports.
 Moodle enables integration with external systems, e-commerce plugins and SCORM compliance.
-Moodle is proactive in terms of data security and information privacy of its users, hence, patches are released on a periodic basis and there are global settings that can be configured by the system administrator.
+Moodle is proactive in terms of data security and information privacy of its users, hence, patches are released on a scheduled basis and there are global settings that can be configured by the system administrator.